slierp/Discrete-event-simulation-for-solar-cell-production/README.md

 Discrete-event-simulation-for-solar-cell-production
 ===================================================

 The goal of this Python program is to be a platform for simulating and analyzing the logistics of (silicon) solar cell production lines.
 It is based on the Simpy package that performs discrete event simulation.
-With this technique, the program can in principle simulate every movement of wafers within production tools and between tools, buffers and operators.
+With this technique, the program can in principle simulate every wafer movement within production tools and between tools, buffers and operators.

 <b>Features</b>
 - Graphical user interface with which one can define any arbitrary production line